rubel75/fold2Bloch-VASP/README.md

 ## fold2Bloch

-Unfolding of first-principle electronic band structure obtained with the Vienna Ab initio Simulation Package ([VASP](https://www.vasp.at)).
+The fold2Bloch utility is designed to unfold the band structure of a supercell obtained with the Vienna Ab initio Simulation Package ([VASP](https://www.vasp.at)) and compute an effective band structure in a primitive representation.
+It facilitates interpretation of large-scale electronic structure calculations, where the Bloch character of electronic eigenstates is perturbed by a disorder (defects, alloy elements, etc).
 Reading of wavefunctions is adapted from the [WaveTrans](http://www.andrew.cmu.edu/user/feenstra/wavetrans) code.

 ### Contributors:
 * Oleg Rubel (McMaster University <oleg.v.rubel@gmail.com>)